samogden/CST334-assignments/programming-assignments/PA2/README.md

 A thing to note is that `mem_alloc()` and `mem_free()` rely on the other functions, so starting on the other functions is a good idea!

+***Question:*** Draw out a picture of the layout of memory when we have a bit of it allocated.
+Include all of the pointers in the nodes and indicate which will have to change when we split the node.

 ## What to submit

 You'll be submitting ***only*** `student_code.c` and `student_code.h`.